AkashGutha/generator-stencil/README.md

 yo stencil
 ```

+what does this generator support?

+1. Stencil Router
+2. Tests

+more coming soon.. check Roadmap

 ## Sub-generators

 Stencil generator comes with a few sub generators that will help you scaffold faster and easier web-components